China Travel Guide

 Accommodation in China

 Such food as soup, noodles, vegetables, pork, fish, algae and steamed buns is traditional for Chinese cuisine.
 A bowl of rice is an iconic and typical dish.
-In most areas rice porridge replaces the bread and it is literally everywhere.
+In most areas rice porridge replaces bread and can be found everywhere.

 Best Time to Visit China